Climate Pledge Arena: Redevelopment into Climate Pledge Arena, arrival of the Kraken

 On September 25, 2018, the proposed $700 million renovation of KeyArena was approved unanimously 8–0 by the Seattle City Council and signed into legislation by mayor Jenny Durkan.
 The NHL Board of Governors voted to approve an expansion team for Seattle on December 4, 2018.
 Redevelopment commenced the next day on December 5.
 In mid-December 2018, OVG announced that overall project costs had increased to between $825 and $850 million.
 Although some design changes and additions had contributed to the increase in cost, OVG replaced the general contractor, Skanska Hunt, with Mortenson Construction.

 With the closing of the arena in October 2018 to begin redevelopment, the City of Seattle, Seattle Center, and Oak View Group retired the KeyArena name and officially adopted Seattle Center Arena as the name for the project.
 It was alternately referred to as the New Arena at Seattle Center.
 In February 2018, it was reported that six interested parties had approached OVG regarding naming rights for the new arena.
 Alaska Airlines was announced as the naming sponsor of the south atrium in January 2020.
-On June 25, 2020, Amazon purchased the naming rights; the arena would be branded as Climate Pledge Arena to promote Amazon's partnership with the environmental advocacy group Global Optimism and its "Climate Pledge", under which the company (and by extension the arena) vowed to make the entirety of its operations carbon neutral.
+On June 25, 2020, Amazon purchased the naming rights; the arena would be branded as Climate Pledge Arena to promote Amazon's partnership with the environmental advocacy group Global Optimism and its "Climate Pledge", under which companies sign up to make their operations carbon neutral by 2040.
+The renovated arena received carbon-neutral certification, uses rainwater for its hockey ice, and aims to source 75% of food locally, divert 95% of waste from landfills, donate unused food, and switched from plastic to compostable containers.

 The rooftop signage for KeyArena was removed by a helicopter on July 8, 2020.
 The replacement signage was installed on December 5, 2020.
 During redevelopment, the arena's existing roof was "detached from 20 original concrete Y-columns and four gigantic buttresses that previously supported it", being held up by "72 temporary steel columns, cross-beams and a steel reinforcement structure called a kickstand.”
-600,000 cubic yards of dirt were removed during the excavation of the arena bowl, and the structure was then built upwards to connect with the roof.
+During the excavation of the arena bowl, 600,000 cubic yards of dirt were removed, and the structure was then built upwards to connect with the roof.